lgmorand/training-aks-lab2/_entries/01 introduction.md

 Some things you’ll be going through:

-- Build you own application
+- Build your own application
 - Containerize it
 - Push it to a registry
 - Deploying the app to AKS